JuliaGaussianProcesses/EasyGPs.jl/README.md

 [![Codecov](https://codecov.io/gh/JuliaGaussianProcesses/EasyGPs.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/JuliaGaussianProcesses/EasyGPs.jl/tree/master)

 EasyGPs.jl is a package that defines a high-level API for the JuliaGaussianProcesses ecosystem.
-It is aimed at people who want to use GPs to do exploratory analysis, model data and make predictions without having to deal with all the low-level detail.
+It handles model parameterization and training, allowing users to focus on the data and results without being distracted by tedious and repetitive tasks.

 > [!NOTE]
-> This is currently an experimental package and may undergo rapid breaking changes.
+> This is an experimental package and may undergo breaking changes.

 ## Usage